commercelayer/commercelayer-sdk/README.md

 To execute a function for every item of a collection, use the `map()` method:

 ```
-  // Fetches the whole list of SKUs and prints their names and codes to console
+  // Fetches the whole list of SKUs (1st page) and prints their names and codes to console
   const skus = await cl.skus.list()
   skus.map(p => console.log('Product: ' + p.name + ' - Code: ' + p.code))
 ```